dhiway/cord/docs/origin-enterprise-orbis.md

 Application authorization should require the configured registrar judgement when a verified person is needed; merely publishing self-claimed display data is not equivalent to an attestation.

-## Durable Bulletin storage
+## Durable Orbis Storage storage

 `TransactionStorage` is at pallet index `110`.
-It is adapted from Polkadot Bulletin Chain revision `b6c2827d2326` onto CORD's SDK graph and provides bounded authorized storage, BLAKE2/CID content lookup, retention and renewal accounting, a permanent-storage cap, transaction indexing, proof inherents, and both the SDK transaction-storage API and Bulletin authorization query API.
+It is adapted from upstream transaction-storage reference revision `b6c2827d2326` onto CORD's SDK graph and provides bounded authorized storage, BLAKE2/CID content lookup, retention and renewal accounting, a permanent-storage cap, transaction indexing, proof inherents, and both the SDK transaction-storage API and Orbis Storage authorization query API.

 Sudo/root manages authorizers.
 An authorizer grants an account explicit transaction and byte allowances before signed `store` or `renew` calls are accepted.
 The transaction extension consumes